moorl/MoorlDocs/docs-source/plugin/index.en.md

 ### I am missing an important function

 I am always open to suggestions for improvement, sensible enhancements are usually gladly implemented.
 I plan to continue developing my plugins with your help, wherever the journey takes me.

+## Other questions

+### What is your hourly rate?

+- My hourly rate is €100.00 per hour plus VAT.
+- Plugin updates that offer general added value for the general public are charged at €75.00 per hour plus VAT.

+### Do you also develop Shopware 6 plugins for clients?

+I like to develop new plugins and always bring in my own ideas.
+I aim to develop plugins that are as high-quality and comprehensive as possible and that are also suitable for Shopware's Community Store.

+Here we always both profit from:
+1. you get an affordable plugin tailored to your needs
+2. your plugin is automatically developed further for you and is always compatible with the latest Shopware version
+3. I can offer the plugin to other shop owners at an affordable price.

+Of course, as the initiator you pay a relatively high price.
+However, you are making an essential contribution to the Shopware ecosystem and will also benefit in the long term from other plugins offered in the store.

+I do not offer any further development for plugins that are similar to my plugins!

+Feel free to send me a request via email :)

+### Do you offer a complete package for Shopware 6?

+For a new start with Shopware 6, I offer a complete package together with a narrow selection of specialised programmers and designers.

+The services include
+- Web server setup
+- Shop installation
+- Migration from Shopware 5 or other shop systems (Prestashop, xt:commerce, Shopify etc.)
+- Interfaces, automated imports from CSV tables or APIs
+- Shop concept and design
+- Individual plug-in programming

+However, no content or search engine marketing services are offered.

+The project volume should be between 3 and 12 months.

+### Can you support existing Shopware 6 shops?

+As a rule, I only look after shops that are the result of my own projects.